IBM/cpdctl/README_command_reference.md

 `--progress` ()
 :    Show download progress. (default true)

+`--project` (string)
+:    Project name.
+This option is mutually exclusive with '--project-id'.

 `--project-id` (string)
 :    You must provide either a catalog id, a project id, or a space id, but not more than one.
+This option is mutually exclusive with '--project'.

+`--space` (string)
+:    Deployment space name.
+This option is mutually exclusive with '--space-id'.

 `--space-id` (string)
 :    You must provide either a catalog id, a project id, or a space id, but not more than one.
+This option is mutually exclusive with '--space'.

 <a id='asset_data-asset_create'></a>
 ## &#8226; asset data-asset create